Health Advocacy Case Management Intern

 - Assist clients to become self sufficient in accessing transportation to medical appointments by providing trainings and assisting with applications to special transportation services as needed.

-- Work closely with Reception and Placement Case Managers to assist clients to find health resources which best meet their needs.
+- Work closely with the Medical Case Manager to assist clients to find health resources which best meet their needs including implementing action plans tailored specifically to the health needs of individual clients.

 - Reinforce clients’ understanding of treatment instructions, medical service plan, and follow-up care.